praneet1988/ELeFHAnt/README.md

 ## Label Harmonization Function
 Label Harmonization is a function to harmonize cell labels (celltypes) across single cell datasets.
 It requires a list of processed Seurat Objects with Celltypes column in metadata or a integrated seurat object (seurat object with Celltypes and seurat_clusters column in metadata).
 One can choose from randomForest, SVM or Ensemble classifiction method.

+# Deduce Relationship Function
+Deduce Relationship is a function to compare the similarity between celltypes across single cell datasets.
+The output is a heatmap that shows which celltype in one reference best corresponds to a celltype in another reference.
+It requires a two reference datasets (both a processed Seurat Object with Celltypes column in metadata).
+One can choose from randomForest, SVM or Ensemble classifiction method.

 # Celltype Annotation
 Celltype annotation is a function to annotate celltypes in a single cell datasets